Harry Sieben Sr.: Family, early life, and education

 Sieben was born on August 23, 1914, in Hastings, Minnesota into a family active in government and politics.

 Sieben's father, also named Harry Albert Sieben (1890-1945), a 1911 graduate of the University of Illinois, served as mayor of Hastings from 1922 to 1926.
 Sieben's grandfather, J. George Sieben, served three terms as mayor of Hastings, while also serving on the city council for twelve years.

 Sieben's mother, Irene H. Buckley Sieben (1891-1982), was a 1911 graduate of the University of Minnesota and was a delegate to the Democratic National Convention in 1948.

 The Sieben family originally arrived in the United States from Firmenich, near Cologne, Germany, in the then-Kingdom of Prussia, in 1847.

-Sieben graduated from the University of Minnesota and, later, from William Mitchell College of Law.
+Sieben graduated from the University of Minnesota in 1937 and, later, from William Mitchell College of Law.

 Early career

 Before his career in law and government, Sieben managed his family's drug store, which was founded by his grandfather in 1885.

+In 1940, Sieben registered for the draft at age 26.
+Sieben registered as 5'8, 180 pounds, with blue eyes, and brown hair.
 During World War II, Sieben joined the Army and served at the bomber modification center at Holman Field in St. Paul.
+Sieben served from 1942-1943, reaching the rank of Corporal.

 Sieben married his wife, the former Mary Luger, in April 1940, in Minneapolis, where they later made their home before moving to Hastings.